MCParks/ShowScript/docs/showscript3.md

 }
 ```

-This allows you to use ShowScript to take practically any action on your server
+This allows you to use ShowScript to take practically any action on your server. **Note: This means that anybody with access to your `Shows` directory and the `castmember` command on your server essentially has the ability to run arbitrary code on your computer!**